gut health and menstrual cycle

 Period Symptoms vs. Gut Health Issues

-Your menstrual cycle can also affect your gut, and diseases you may not think are related to hormones. irritable bowel syndrome, inflammatory bowel disease, Crohn's Disease, and other digestive symptoms may worsen or change throughout your menstrual cycle.
+Your menstrual cycle can also affect your gut, and diseases you may not think are related to hormones. irritable bowel syndrome, inflammatory bowel disease, Crohn's Disease5, and other digestive symptoms may worsen or change throughout your menstrual cycle.

 Some women experience flu-like symptoms with PMS, including nausea or diarrhea, that could be confused with gut issues.
 If you notice patterns in these symptoms related to your period, take notes to talk with a specialist, as this could help you clue in to certain hormone imbalances.